Kazuichi Hanawa

 Kazuichi Hanawa (花輪和一, Hanawa Kazuichi) is a Japanese manga artist.

 Life

 Hanawa was born in Yorii, Saitama Prefecture.
 Since 1970 he worked as an illustrator.
 After reading the works of Yoshiharu Tsuge, he decided to switch to comic books.
 Hanawa's first work as a cartoonist was in 1971 with the short story "Kan no Mushi" (かんのむし) about a boy whose mother sends him to a sadistic acupuncturist, in the alternative manga magazine Garo where he mainly worked in his career to follow.
 From 1992 to 1994 he drew the manga series Tensui (天水) for Afternoon magazine, which achieved a much higher circulation than Garo and similar underground publications.
 Through his work for Afternoon and other mainstream magazines such as Manga Action and Super Action, he became known to a wider audience.
 Since 1998, Hanawa has been working for AX, the successor of Garo.
+In the 90s and 2000s he also published short stories in horror magazines aimed at a girls and young women like Suspense & Horror and Horror M, it was in the latter of the two where he serialized Fujōbutsu Reidōjo and its sequel.